-Immunotherapy is sometimes called biological therapy.
-For this therapy, drugs are used to make the body’s own immune system fight cancer.
+Immunotherapy is sometimes used to make the body's own immune system fight cancer.
+This type of treatment is sometimes called biological therapy.
+For this treatment, medicines are used to make the body’s own immune system attack and kill cancer cells.
 Its goal is to kill cancer cells without having to remove the bladder.
-It can also help keep the bladder cancer from coming back.
+It can also help keep cancer from coming back after treatment.

-Your doctor may recommend immunotherapy if you have early-stage, superficial bladder cancer.
-This means the cancer has not spread beyond the lining of your bladder.
+Your healthcare provider may suggest this treatment if you have early-stage, superficial bladder cancer.
+This means the cancer is small and has not spread beyond the lining of your bladder.

-The most common way to give immunotherapy for bladder cancer is intravesically.
-That means the drugs are placed directly into your bladder instead of injected into your blood or taken as pills.
-Early-stage bladder cancer can often be successfully treated with the drug BCG (bacillus Calmette-Guerin).
-The doctor puts BCG directly into your bladder by inserting it through a catheter in your urethra.
-Your body’s immune system responds to the presence of BCG and the bladder cancer cells are destroyed.
+The most common way to give this treatment for bladder cancer is intravesically.
+That means the medicines are placed directly into your bladder instead of injected into your blood or taken as pills.
+Early-stage bladder cancer can often be treated with the medicine bacillus calmette-guerin (BCG).
+BCG is put into your bladder through a catheter in your urethra.
+Your body’s immune system responds to BCG and is "turned on" to attack and kill the bladder cancer cells.

-You go to your doctor’s office to have intravesical immunotherapy.
-For the 8 to 12 hours before the treatment, you should drink only a small amount of water.
-In the last 4 hours before the treatment, you should drink no liquids.
-Your bladder needs to be almost completely emptied for BCG to work.
+You go to your healthcare provider’s office or an outpatient clinic to have this done.
+For the 8 to 12 hours before treatment, you should drink only a small amount of water.
+In the last 4 hours before the treatment, you should not drink any liquids.
+Your bladder needs to be almost fully empty for BCG to work.

-Your doctor inserts a catheter through your urethra into your bladder.
-This usually isn’t painful, although you will feel some discomfort when the catheter goes through the urethra.
-Any urine remaining in the bladder drains out through the catheter.
-Then your doctor injects the drug into the catheter.
+Your healthcare provider puts a catheter through your urethra into your bladder.
+This isn’t painful.
+But you’ll feel some discomfort when the catheter goes through the urethra.
+Any urine left in your bladder drains out through the catheter.
+Then your healthcare provider will put the medicine into the catheter.

-You should do your best not to urinate for at least 2 hours after the drugs are put into your bladder.
-This allows the drugs to stay in your bladder long enough to kill cancer cells.
-You will lie flat during this time, and will be asked to change position occasionally to make sure the drugs reach all parts of the bladder lining.
-After you urinate, the drugs will come out of the bladder in your urine.
+Sometimes the catheter is left in place.
+Then the medicine is drained out through it when treatment is over.
+In some cases, the catheter is removed after the BCG has been put into the bladder.
+When the catheter is taken out after the medicine is put in, you should do your best not to urinate for at least 2 hours.
+This allows the medicine to stay in your bladder long enough to activate your immune system to kill cancer cells.
+You’ll lie flat while the medicine is in your bladder.
+You’ll be asked to change position from time to time to make sure the medicine reaches all parts of the bladder lining.
+After you urinate, the medicine will come out of the bladder in your urine.

-Because BCG is made up of live bacteria, it is very important that you follow instructions carefully about handling your urine after receiving the treatment.
+Because BCG is made up of live bacteria, it’s important to follow instructions about handling your urine after treatment.
 Wash your hands after urinating.
-You may be instructed to add bleach to the toilet water for the first few hours after the treatment to kill the bacteria in the urine.
+Your healthcare provider may tell you to add bleach to the toilet water for the first few hours after the treatment to kill the bacteria in the urine.

-Your doctor will ask you to drink a lot of water starting about 2 hours after the procedure.
-This will dilute the drug that remains in your bladder and reduce bladder irritation, fever, and other potential side effects.
+Your healthcare provider will ask you to drink a lot of water starting about 2 hours after the procedure.
+This will dilute the medicine that remains in your bladder.
+It will also reduce bladder irritation, fever, and other side effects.